Research Data Security and

 Federal agencies may consider the University’s SSP and POAMs as critical inputs to the evaluation factor in the contract selection process.
 How and if this will be used in the proposal evaluation must be stated in the solicitation.

-See additional information on research data security on the Human Subjects website.
+See additional information on securing human subjects research data on the Human Subjects website.

 Diana Key, Director